 |Lets you perform an advanced search by entity name and tag|

 |Shows recently opened or modified Designer Folders|

 In the center of the top bar of the portal is the OmniSearch.
-It lets you perform an incremental search for entities by name (not tag).
-OmniSearch lets you find folders or entities and perform tasks on them right in the search results:
+It lets you perform a search for entities by name (not tag) within that folder.
+OmniSearch lets you find folders or entities and perform tasks on them right in the search results.

 The right side of the top bar displays the following controls:

 |Current User||The currently logged-in user (in this case admin)|

 |Portal Actions||Lets you take action on the current portal configuration, for example setting a home page (different options appear in this menu based on what folder or entity is selected)|

 |View Refresh||Refreshes all data in the current view.|

 |Notifications||Displays notifications for the current user such as new tasks|

 There are multiple ways to do almost everything in the portal.
 For example, to create a new entity in a Designer Folder, for example, a flow, you can right-click on the Designer Folder then select Create Flow.